HyphnKnight/generator-teflon/README.md

 	elements/
 	imports/
 		jade/
-			_config.jade	<-- file to be imported across the project into jade files _mixin.jade		<-- file to be imported across the project into jade files sass/
+			_config.jade	<-- file to be imported into jade files _mixin.jade		<-- file to be imported into jade files sass/
-			_config.scss	<-- file to be imported across the project into sass/scss files _mixin.scss		<-- file to be imported across the project into sass/scss files media/
+			_config.scss	<-- file to be imported into sass/scss files
+			_mixin.scss		<-- file to be imported into sass/scss files
+	media/
 	about.jade	<-- Page
 	index.jade	<-- Page